yblir/vllm-learn/docs/source/contributing/model/multimodal.md

     The returned `multimodal_embeddings` must be either a **3D {class}`torch.Tensor`** of shape `(num_items, feature_size, hidden_size)`, or a **list / tuple of 2D {class}`torch.Tensor`'s** of shape `(feature_size, hidden_size)`, so that `multimodal_embeddings[i]` retrieves the embeddings generated from the `i`-th multimodal data item (e.g, image) of the request.
     :::

-- Implement {meth}`~vllm2.model_executor.models.interfaces.SupportsMultiModal.get_input_embeddings` to merge `multimodal_embeddings` with text embeddings from the `input_ids`.
+- Implement {meth}`~vllm.model_executor.models.interfaces.SupportsMultiModal.get_input_embeddings` to merge `multimodal_embeddings` with text embeddings from the `input_ids`.
 If input processing for the model is implemented correctly (see sections below), then you can leverage the utility function we provide to easily merge the embeddings.

     ```python
     from .utils import merge_multimodal_embeddings